markkhn/markkhn.github.io/blog/posts/ai-in-healthcare.md

-# AI in Healthcare: Current Trends and Future Prospects

 ## Introduction

 Healthcare is undergoing a digital transformation, with artificial intelligence playing a pivotal role in improving patient outcomes and operational efficiency.
 From diagnostic imaging to drug discovery, AI is revolutionizing how we approach medical challenges.